qlik-oss/qliksense-operator/README.md

 |  |  |--kustomization.yaml
 ```

-It works based on CR config yaml in environment variable `YAML_ENV`.
+It works based on CR config yaml in environment variable `YAML_CONF`.
 The CR config looks like this

 ```yaml
 configProfile: manifests/base